banner

 Full circle: The Future

-Take-home final exam due at 2pm, Monday, April 29.
+Take-home final exam due TBA.
 Submit to Canvas to this assignment's thread.
 If you do the alternate final, submit via email to Dr. Carroll.

 Standard take-home final exam booklet and the rubric